Skip to main content

 2. q-Strong Diffie-Hellman (q-SDH): the PS signature scheme is existentially unforgeable under chosen-message attack (EUF-CMA) assuming q-SDH1.
 We use this only as a stated assumption about the PS primitive; none of our proofs below reduce to it directly.

 3. Random Oracle Model (ROM): the Fiat-Shamir transform is applied to sigma protocols whose security is proved in the ROM, with the hash function \( H \) modelled as a random oracle bound to all public inputs and context (caller address, chain id, etc.).
+Poseidon (commitment hash and nullifier PRF) is also modelled as a random oracle for the BUCK Notes proofs in Part IV.

 The rerandomization proofs (Part I) are unconditional: Theorem 1 follows from bilinearity alone, and Theorem 2 is information-theoretic.
 The Chaum-Pedersen proofs (Part II) are interactive-sigma-protocol facts; the NIZK corollary (Part II, end) invokes the ROM.
+Part IV (Notes spend predicates) additionally invokes assumption (4) – knowledge soundness of the underlying SNARK system – to lift the sigma-protocol guarantees of Theorems 4-5 into the SNARK setting.

 Part I: Pointcheval-Sanders Signature Rerandomization